antonyalexos/cs232-Computer-and-Communication-Networks/notes.md

 A conditional get message is sent from the cache to server which responds only if the object has been modified.

+## 2.4 Electronic Mail in the Internet
+It has three components, the user agents, the mail servers and the SMTP.
+Mail servers form the core of the e-mail infrastructure.
+An email starts in the sender's user agent, travels to sender's mail server, travels to recipient's mail server and ends up in the recipient's mailbox.
+If email cannot be delivered it stays in a message queue and the server attemts to transfer the message later.

+### 2.4.1 SMTP

 ## 2.5 DNS - The Internet's Directory Service
 One identifier for a host is its **hostname** [`cnn.com`, `www.yahoo.com`].
 Hostnames are mnemonic and therefore used by humans.
 Hosts are also identified by **IP addresses**.